Printing from a writer’s perspective and the fun of re-purposing…

 When planning my projects for the next few years, I was aware that print books are still my format of choice (as a reader and writer).
 A love of nature and lifelong habits of re-using paper, where possible, impacts my purchasing and use of paper.
 Though as far as print books I’ve published, I’d yet to address it.
 I sat and made a plan, tackling the issue from various angles and here’s what I came up with:

 The service I use to publish enables me to produce books affordably (for readers and myself).
 The ink is chlorine-free, the paper stock is 90gsm acid-free and supplied by a Forest Stewardship Council-certified provider.
 It is a print-on-demand service, so only what is needed is printed.
-When publishing Sky Drum, I chose white paper.
-For continuity, I’m maintaining that for the book that will follow it.
-Beyond that, all books will be printed on 90gsm cream paper; made from 30% post-consumer waste recycled material.
+Moving forward, all books will be printed on 90gsm cream paper; made from 30% post-consumer waste recycled material.
 This is something that the printing service I use offers and though I’m grateful for that, alone it doesn’t feel enough.
 I’ve made other choices to align with this:

 - Merge projects (combine some stories so there’s 1 book in place of 2)

 - Create some digital-only creative works (coming in 2021)